ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa4/index.md

 - You can also make a zip archive of all of your files and upload them all at once if you prefer.

-The parts marked `(auto)` will be graded automatically in Gradescope based on tests we wrote.
-The parts marked `(manual)` will be graded by the course staff after the due date.
+We will automatically grade the correctness of the methods and classes you write.
+Tests and exploration sections will be graded manually.
 In addition, we may give you feedback on any part of the code, including automatically graded parts, that we want you to respond to after grading.

 ## Extra Challenges (not for credit)